What is the Hadoop Ecosystem?

 Name node:

 The name node is also called the Master node.
 Actual data or data set is not stored here.
-In fact, it is a Daemon that maintains and operates all Data nodes.
+In fact, it is a hadoop Daemon that maintains and operates all Data nodes.
 All the metadata like multiple blocks and their locations are stored here along with the identification of which rack has stored which Data node and the other information.
 The Name node includes files and directories.
 Moreover, all changes to the metadata are recorded here.
 The name node keeps on receiving block reports from the data nodes in the cluster to make sure that they are working fine.

 Data node: